 Continuing southwards, they suddenly meet a thick stream of miasma that is so poisonous that even the insects residing in the Sea of Corruption fall dead from it.
 Descending beneath the clouds, they discover a Torumekian regiment held up at a fortified position, but they arrive too late to help as Dorok forces wipe them out.
 Kushana pledges on her men’s lives that she shall exact vengeance on those responsible.
 They flee before the advancing Dorok fleet.

 The story shifts back to Yupa, Asbel, and Ketcha as they awaken from the crash, enveloped in a strange bubble tent.
-A young man named Selm enters the bubble and offers them food in the form of insect eggs, explaining that his people ask the insects for permission and are granted enough materials for survival.
+A young man named Selm enters and offers them food in the form of insect eggs, explaining that his people ask the insects for permission and are granted enough materials for survival.
 Yupa recalls legends of a forest people rumoured to have abandoned fire, choosing to live in the heart of the forest in harmony with other creatures.
 Selm explains that he is currently investigating the unusual southern migration of the Ohmu and other insects.
 They decide to journey south together, towards the land where Nausicaä has gone.

 Miralupa arrives to oversee the siege at Sapata.
 He consults with Charuka, his trusted commander in charge of the operation.
 Shortly afterwards, Kushana’s ship arrives on scene and makes a crash landing inside the walls of the city.
 Overjoyed at Kushana’s return, the rejuvenated regiment quickly devises a plan for a counterattack.

 Resting within the city walls, Nausicaä perceives that Miralupa is still searching for her, but Teto the fox-squirrel and Kai her mount protect her from his corrosive touch.
-She goes in search of the Dorok infants she rescued earlier, and eventually discovers one of the chief Torumekian motivations for initiating the war: they were planning to bring Dorok prisoners back to Torumekia as slaves for labour to address their declining population.
+She goes in search of the Dorok infants she rescued earlier, and eventually discovers one of the chief Torumekian motivations for initiating the war: they were planning to bring Dorok prisoners back to Torumekia as slaves to address their declining population.

 In the war room, Kushana devises an unorthodox strategy to buy breathing room from the Dorok siege.
 She proposes blasting a hole in the castle wall to create a sally port.
 Light artillery fire will be employed to create smoke and confusion, allowing their own armoured cavalry to smash through the enemy skirmish lines and destroy the siege gun batteries, the primary targets.

 After the meeting, Nausicaä demands Kushana release the Dorok prisoners.
-Kushana laughs at her request, stating that while she cares only for the safety of her troops, she is not about to do what Nausicaä asks just so Nausicaä can keep her hands clean.
+Kushana laughs at her request, stating that she cares only for the safety of her troops, and is not about to do what Nausicaä asks just so Nausicaä can keep her hands clean.
 She will only accept the request if Nausicaä would ride with her into battle.
 With little choice, Nausicaä is pressed into action against the Doroks.

 Kushana’s strategy is executed to perfection as the Doroks are caught off-guard by the strike against the siege guns.
 However, the Torumekian strike force is vastly outnumbered and must break through the Dorok cavalry to return behind fortified walls.
-Charuka leads the Dorok charge, but is stunned to see the blue-clad one of the ancient prophecy, supposedly a saviour of the oppressed and the poor, fighting alongside the Torumekians.
+Charuka leads the Dorok charge, but is stunned to see the blue-clad one from the ancient prophecy, supposedly a saviour of the oppressed and the poor, fighting alongside the Torumekians.
 Obeying Miralupa’s wishes, he reluctantly calls for Nausicaä’s death or capture.

 Still desperate to avoid further bloodshed, Nausicaä breaks off and uses special ammunition to temporarily disorient enemy cavalry mounts.
 Watching from a distance, Charuka marvels at how she is single-handedly able to stymie his best troops.
 Before parting, Nausicaä calls for Kushana to honour her word of releasing the prisoners, refusing to stay in the Torumekian commander’s debt.
 Moved by her courage, a small contingent of armoured Kushana’s soldiers requests permission to ride in support of Nausicaä.
 Kushana assents.